 As a retired public employee, you are eligible for health and life benefits through PEIA, provided you meet the minimum eligibility requirements of the applicable State retirement system or a PEIA-approved retirement system, and your last employer immediately prior to retirement is a participating employer in the PEIA Plan and under the State retirement system or a PEIA-approved retirement system.
-Members who participate in a non-State retirement system must, in the case of education employees (such as TIAA-CREF or similar plans), meet the minimum retirement eligibility requirements of the State Teachers Retirement System, and in other cases, meet the minimum retirement eligibility requirements of the Public Employees Retirement System.
-If you have questions about your retirement, contact the Consolidated Public Retirement Board (CPRB) toll-free at 1-800-654-4406.
+Members who participate in a non-State retirement system must, in the case of education employees (such as TIAA-CREF or similar plans), meet the minimum retirement eligibility requirements of the State Teachers Retirement System, and in other cases, meet the minimum retirement eligibility requirement, contact the Consolidated Public Retirement Board (CPRB) toll-free at 1-800-654-4406.